Estimated reading time: 6 minutes

 It’s a practice that is something to look forward to and you can enjoy this jam for up to 3 weeks after making it (stored in the refrigerator).

-If you know how to can fruit preserves, it can last much longer, and enjoy this jam into the cooler weather months.
+If you know how to can fruit preserves, they can last much longer, and enjoy this jam into the cooler weather months.

 If you make this recipe, and like it, please give it a rating in the recipe card below and let us know in the comments at the end of the post.